What is Northeastern’s updated protocol on physical distancing?

 If I am a faculty or staff member, can I schedule my test for another day besides my assigned test day?

-Faculty and staff who are primarily on campus are required to be tested every four days, unless they have attested to being fully vaccinated and are on a seven-day testing cadence.
+Unvaccinated faculty and staff who are primarily on campus are required to be tested every seven days.
 The COVID-19 Test Scheduler allows the flexibility to schedule two days before or one day after their assigned test date.
 So if a faculty member receives a notification that they need to be tested on Sunday, they may schedule a test for Friday or for Monday.
-This will begin a new four-day testing cycle on the day you have your test.
-You may schedule your next appointment on the day following your most recent test.
+This will begin a new seven-day testing cycle on the day they have their test.
+They may schedule their next appointment on the day following their most recent test.

 I am a student who takes classes remotely from my home city.
 Will I need to be tested?